zad-aramsis/apis_endpoints/README.md

 - Images are cached for 24 hours (86400 seconds)
 - Content-Type is automatically detected (PNG, JPEG, etc.)
 - If the employee has no photo, a default image is returned
-- All token validation rules apply (active, not terminated, not resigned, etc.)
+- All token validation rules apply (active, not terminated, etc.)
 - When employee_id is provided, the photo of that specific employee is returned (no additional permission checks are performed beyond token validation)